Samsung

 Less confidence for scaling

-How might we streamline data management tasks, ensuring both speed and accuracy, without requiring users to learn a new system?
+How might we streamline data management tasks, ensuring both speed and accuracy?

 One single entry point